-Applications are now CLOSED for Winter/Spring 2017 internships at the East-West Center in Washington!
-The application deadline was 11:59pm Eastern time on December 4th, 2016.
-Decisions will be made in late December and internships will start in January.
+Applications are now OPEN for summer internships at the East-West Center in Washington!
+The application window will close April 2, and decisions will be made in late April.

 The Center seeks interns each semester who are interested in gaining a first-hand training experience in a US-Asia research and education organization in Washington, D.C.
 Internships are open to students and recent graduates; graduate students are particularly encouraged to apply.
 We do not sponsor visas for interns, so applicants should be already authorized for such a position through US citizenship/permanent residency or existing visas sponsored by a university or other valid third party.

-For the Winter/Spring 2017 internship period, we are specifically interested in applicants with the following proven skillsets:
+For the current period, we are specifically interested in applicants with the following proven skillsets:

-- Researching and writing articles on contemporary US-Asia issues for the Asia Mattes for America initiative (www.AsiaMattersforAmerica.org)
+- Researching and writing articles on contemporary India, Australia, or South Korea issues for the Asia Mattes for America initiative (www.AsiaMattersforAmerica.org)

 - Strong Excel and spreadsheet skills and the ability to worth with large amounts of data